 In Math, the Journey IS the Destination.

-Ramblings from one Gifted Education Teacher to Teachers, Parents, and Advocates
+Ramblings from a Veteran Gifted Education Teacher to Teachers, Parents, and Advocates

 Because children enjoy using their minds